Contact us

 Back to projects

-Young people can be more vulnerable to extremist, radical and terrorist propaganda online.
-Is there a way to dissuade them and target specific countries?
+Young people can be more vulnerable to radical, extremist, and terrorist propaganda online.
+Is there a way to dissuade them?

 creative-christians-HN6uXG7GzTE-unsplash